If you were to ask ten digital nomads what the hardest parts of their work are, you’d probably get a variety of answers.

 It might start when you run into an assignment that you just don’t want to do.
 Maybe it’s too time-consuming or you find it boring, and you keep putting it off.

 Or maybe it will come when you are facing deciding between spending the day getting caught up on work or taking your friends up on a dinner invite.
-Either way, distraction will strike, discipline will slip to the side, and you’ll lose focus.
+Either way, the distraction will strike, discipline will slip to the side, and you’ll lose focus.

 Sometimes it passes just as quickly as it comes on.
 For me, something as simple as a caffeine boost and a tasty muffin gets me back on track.
 Other times, the distraction is more serious.